 As you can see from the image above the Bottom Navigation would become a little bit clearer.

 The Bar Takes Too Much Precious Space of The Smartphone Screen

-Both, Google and Apple recommends to display Bottom Navigation Bar on all of the screens.
+Both, Google and Apple recommends displaying Bottom Navigation Bar on all of the screens.
 Tab Bar on iOS take about 50pt, Material Design 56dp.
-It is still a noticable UI element, that takes quite big amount of precious space.
+It is still a noticeable UI element, that takes quite a big amount of precious space.

 I believe that we may successfully extend some rules of iOS and Material Design.
-As I mentioned, We should display bottom bar only when it is a windows that is included in the tabs.
-The rest of the screens does not needs that.
+As I mentioned, We should display bottom bar only when it is a window that is included in the tabs.
+The rest of the screens do not need that.

 Too Small Text

 Text labels presented with only 12sp may be hard to read by a lot of people.
 What is more, the iOS Tab Bar guidelines with its only 10pt for text is only worse.